What Does a Drone Cage Do? Use Cases, Types & Indoor Inspections

 While watching this situation unfold on television, future Flyability Co-founders Patrick Thévoz (CEO) and Adrien Briod (CTO) wondered how it might be possible to collect visual data on the conditions inside the reactor using a flying robot to avoid exposing humans to dangerous radiation and working around the need to navigate in all three dimensions.

-The eventual result of this line of thought were the creation of the Elios 1 and the Elios 2, collision-tolerant drones in which the drone cage is part of the drone’s original design, not just something added on afterward.
+The eventual result of this line of thought were the creation of the Elios 1, the Elios 2, and the Elios 3 collision-tolerant drones in which the drone cage is part of the drone’s original design, not just something added on afterward.

 Why Do You Need a Drone to Enter a Confined Space?